rocket111185/nextcrm-app-research/docs/research/2026-04-11-crash-reproduction-runbook.md

 2. Browser page source or DOM: note the conflicting rendered text if visible
 3. Git diff:
-   capture the client component render change
+   capture the sign-in component render change

 ### Important notes

 1. This is not a server exception case.
 2. The primary evidence is in the browser console, not only the terminal.
-3. Record the exact page URL you used.
+3. Record the exact page URL you used, including locale if present.

 ### Suggested `symptom.txt`

-1. Opening a board page triggers a hydration warning in the browser.
+1. Opening the sign-in page triggers a hydration warning in the browser.
 2. The mismatch is reproducible on refresh.
-3. The problem originates in the client-rendered board UI.
+3. The problem originates in the client-rendered sign-in UI.

 ## Case 3

 Case ID: `env-runtime-minio-upload`
-Branch: `research-env-runtime-upload`
+Branch: `research-3`
 Commit: `0dc39fc`

 ### Intent